JdeRobot/RoboticsAcademy/docs/_pages/exercises/ComputerVision/3d_reconstruction.md

 Using the exercise API, we can easily retrieve the images.
 Also, after getting the images, it is a good idea to perform **bilateral filtering** on the images, because there are some extra details that need not be included during the 3d reconstruction.
 Check out the illustrations for the effects of performing the bilateral filtering.

 ### Calculating Correspondences
 OpenCV already has built-in correlation filters which can be called through `matchTemplate()`.
-Take care of the extreme cases like edges and corners.
+Take care of extreme cases like edges and corners.

 One good observation is that the points on left will have correspondence in the left part and the points on right will have correspondence in the right part.
 Using this observation, we can easily speed up the calculation of correspondence.